Attention!

 Google’s abuse of market power

 Google did not contest the decision and accepted the fine (settlement).
 Google committed to cease the anti-competitive practices identified, at least in France (commitments), and also announced that it will refrain from such practices throughout the European market.
-Injured parties can sue for damages in Germany on the basis of the French decision.
-However, since the FCA did not rule on damage claims, the injured parties must assess and prove the damages they have incurred on their own and enforce them in court.
-Due to the legal and economic challenges, this requires special expertise.
+Nevertheless, in its current investigations, the European Commission provisionally concludes that the infringement is still ongoing.

 The Ad Tech Stack and Google's market position